What is my Coin Worth?

 Once you have a general idea of the coin's value, you can take it to a local coin dealer and ask them what it is worth and how they would grade it.
 You can also visit the "American Numismatic Association" (ANA) a nonprofit educational organization that encourages the study of money throughout the world.
 This is the group that established the grading system for coins that is most often used today.

-If you are convinced that you have a valuable coin then you can submit the coin to the "Numismatic Guaranty Corporation" (NGC) and have your coin graded for a fee.
+If you are convinced that you have a valuable coin then you can submit the coin to the "Numismatic Guaranty Corporation" (NGC) -- or one of other coin grading services -- and have your coin graded for a fee.
 This is by far the best way to go if you have a valuable coin that you want to sell.
-There are also other coin grading services available.
+The NGC also has a Collectors Society Message Board (Blog) That you can join for free and ask questions of other dealers and collectors.

 What is a Mint Mistake Coin?